Smooth Wales: 2014: Relaunch as Smooth Radio

 On 24 March 2014, most Gold AM frequencies in England were turned over to Smooth Radio, following Global Radio's acquisition of Real and Smooth Ltd. The Gold stations in England which changed over simply swapped out Gold network programming for that of the London Smooth service, retaining local news and advertising opt-outs, whilst the regional Smooth FM stations regained local breakfast and drivetime shows.

-In Wales, a four-hour local show was retained: initially this continued in the former Gold timeslot of midday to 4pm, opting out of the final hour of the Kate Garraway morning show and the entire networked afternoon show, however as of August 3, 2015 the show has opted out the final hour of Paul Phear's afternoon show and the entire drivetime show; at this point the FM stations in the Smooth network were carrying local shows at drivetime.
+In Wales, a four-hour local show was retained: initially this continued in the former Gold timeslot of midday to 4pm, opting out of the final hour of the Kate Garraway morning show and the entire networked afternoon show, however as of August 3, 2015 the show had opted out the final hour of Paul Phear's afternoon show and the entire drivetime show; at this point the FM stations in the Smooth network were carrying local shows at drivetime.
 In preparation for the introduction of a networked Smooth drive show with Angie Greaves in 2019, the Smooth Wales programme reverted to its former noon timeslot.
 Networked content from Smooth's London service is carried at other times, including breakfast and weekends.